ProFatXuanAll/language-model-playground/doc/source/glossary.rst

   learning rate
     Gradients of loss with respect to :term:`model parameters` is served as the direction of :term:`optimization`.
-    But the magnitude of gradients makes optimization hard [1]_.
+    But large magnitude of gradients can make optimization hard :footcite:`rumelhart1986learning`.
-    Thus we multiply a small number to gradients, and this number is called **learning rate**.
+    Thus one scale down gradients by multiplying a small number called **learning rate**.
-    If learning rate is small, then optimization process is longer but stable.
+    Setting learning rate to small number typically make optimization process longer but stable.
-    If learning rate is large, then optimization process is quicker but may not converge.
+    Setting learning rate to large number typically make optimization process quicker but divergent.
     One rule to keep in mind is that one should use small learning rate when deal with huge number of :term:`model parameters`.

   log path
-    All :term:`experiment` log files are put under directory ``exp/log``.
+    All :term:`experiment` log files are put under directory ``project_root/exp/log``.
-    If :term:`experiment name` is ``my_exp``, then experiment log path is ``exp/log/my_exp``.
+    If :term:`experiment name` is ``my_exp``, then experiment log path is ``project_root/exp/log/my_exp``.

   loss
   loss function
-    A function which is both used to :term:`optimize` and estimate the performance of :term:`model` is called a **loss function**.
+    A **loss function** is a function which is used to :term:`optimize` and estimate the performance of :term:`model`.
     The input of loss function is consist of :term:`model parameters` and :term:`dataset` :term:`samples`.
     The output of loss function is called **loss**.
     In deep learning field one usually use two different functions for optimization and evaluation.